codemagic-ci-cd/codemagic-docs/content/code-signing-yaml/signing-ios.md

 5. As soon as the key is generated, you can see it added in the list of active keys.
 Click **Download API Key** to save the private key for later.
 Note that the key can only be downloaded once.

 {{<notebox >}}
-Take note of the **Issuer ID** above the table of active keys as well as the **Key ID** of the generated key as these will be required when setting up the Apple Developer Portal integration in Codemagic UI.
+Take note of the **Issuer ID** above the table of active keys as well as the **Key ID** of the generated key as these will be required when setting up the Apple Developer Portal integration in the Codemagic UI.
 {{</notebox>}}

 ### Saving the API key to environment variables